-Brian is the Founder/Leader of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick.
-The Cultural Trail is a $63 million dollar, eight-mile bicycle and pedestrian pathway that connects every significant arts, cultural, heritage, sports and entertainment venue in Indianapolis' dynamic downtown.
-It was created by taking a lane of traffic away from cars and dedicating it to people on foot, bikes, Segways, and wheelchairs.
+Brian is the founder/artistic director of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick.
 The national consulting firm Project for Public Spaces chose the Indianapolis Cultural Trail as the best North American example of a big, bold, transformative project that is changing the way we think of cities and city life.
-The U.S. Department of Transportation awarded the Cultural Trail a $20.5 million stimulus grant, one of only 51 grants awarded out of 1,400 proposals submitted in a merit-based competitive process.
+The U.S. Department of Transportation awarded the Cultural Trail a $20.5 million TIGER I grant, one of only 51 grants awarded out of 1,400 proposals submitted in a merit-based competitive process.

 Brian and CICF are currently leading two more transportation initiatives.
-One is an effort to integrate all of Indianapolis' transportation assets into a robust personal mobility network where customized multi-modal transportation solutions are delivered to a person's smart phone.
-The other is an effort to create an additional 100 miles of protected bike lanes, multi-modal paths, and sidewalks to the Indianapolis transportation infrastructure with a focus on underappreciated neighborhoods.
+One is an effort to integrate all of Indianapolis' transportation assets into a robust personal mobility network where customized, multi-modal transportation solutions are equitably delivered to a person's smart phone.
+The other is an effort to create an additional 50 miles of protected bike lanes, multi-modal paths, and sidewalks to the Indianapolis transportation infrastructure with a focus on underappreciated neighborhoods.

-Brian is a much sought after speaker in Indiana, nationally, and internationally.
-His themes include inspiring places, equity in opportunity, neighborhood development and gentrification, multi-modal transportation, trails and parks, livability, connectivity, and talent attraction and retention.
-He has been the keynote speaker for the Centre City Congress in Calgary, the City Club of Cleveland, the Texas Trails and Active Transportation Conference, Trailnet, the Association for Research on Nonprofit Organizations and Voluntary Action, and numerous leadership conferences.
-He has spoken at national conferences of the American Planning Association, CEOs for Cities, Larger Community Foundations Annual Conference, Council of Foundations, and the United Way.
+Brian is a much sought-after speaker nationally and internationally.
+His themes include inspiring places, equity in opportunity, neighborhood development and gentrification, multi-modal transportation, trails, livability, and the power of connectivity.
+He has been the keynote speaker for the Centre City Congress in Calgary, the City Club of Cleveland, the Texas Trails and Active Transportation Conference, Trailnet in St. Louis, the Akron/Cleveland Association of Realtors, and numerous leadership conferences.
+He has also spoken at national conferences of the American Planning Association, CEOs for Cities, Forward Cities, Robert Wood Johnson Foundation, Council of Foundations, and the United Way.
 He has consulted with dozens of cities in the U.S. and Canada on urban trail projects.

-Brian is the recipient of the IBJ's Michael A. Carroll Leadership Award, Visit Indy's prestigious Bill McGowan Leadership Award and the Indiana University Public Policy Institute's John Krauss Award for innovation in public policy.
-He has also been honored as the Indiana Citizen Planner of the Year and has been recognized as one of the world's most powerful Hoosiers.
+Brian is the recipient of the Indianapolis Business Journal's Michael A. Carroll Leadership Award, Visit Indy's prestigious Bill McGowan Leadership Award, and the Indiana University Public Policy Institute's John L. Krauss Award for Innovation in Public Policy.
+He has also been honored as the Indiana Citizen Planner of the Year, and has been recognized as one of the world's most powerful Hoosiers.
 In 2016, Brian was recognized as an Indiana Living Legend by the Indiana Historical Society.